-- In the new reboot of V, it would seem that the heroine's son who's unknowingly dating Cthulu's daughter seems to think that he's just in some cross-cultural successful love story.
+- In the reboot V 2009, it would seem that the heroine's son who's unknowingly dating Cthulu's daughter seems to think that he's just in some cross-cultural successful love story.

 - On Gossip Girl Blair Waldorf Thinks Like A Romantic Movie, or more specifically romantic films of the golden age Hollywood variety.
 To the point where her ex-boyfriend thinks the most romantic thing he can do to win her back is give her an ultimatum a la An Affair to Remember.

 - In The Office (US), this is one of the main culprits of Michael's personal failures.
 He consistently tries to live up romantic tropes but ultimately this is doomed because This Is Reality.
 Until he marries Holly, anyway!

 - Anytime "True" by Spandau Ballet plays, you can be sure that it's an indication of this.

 - "Love Story" by Taylor Swift is what Romeo and Juliet would be like if it were a YA Romance Novel instead of a cautionary tale.
 The more you know.

 - Psychostick's "It's Just A Movie, Stupid" features its lead singer discouraging his audience from following this line of thought in the bluntest, most vulgar way possible.
 It also acknowledges the typical gendered scenarios for the men and women who hope to invoke this trope in their love lives.